All 5 Uses

 Appear thou in the likeness of a sigh:

 p.
-67.2 - He heareth not, he stirreth not, he moveth not;
+67.2conjure = summon into action or bring into existence - He heareth not, he stirreth not, he moveth not;

 The ape is dead, and I must conjure him.

 p.
-67.5 *
+67.5 *conjure = summon

-- This cannot anger him: 'twould anger him
+- 'Twould anger him

-To raise a spirit in his mistress' circle,
+To raise a spirit in his mistress' circle

 Of some strange nature, letting it there stand

-- I conjure only but to raise up him.
+Till she had laid it and conjured it down.†p.
+67.9conjured = summoned into action or brought into existence - I conjure only but to raise up him.

 Definitions: